frantjc/forge/README.md

 In an effort to make their platform easier to use and to refactor the shared functionality out of all of the aforementioned scripts, CI systems in the past have introduced reusable "plugins"/"Actions"/"Resources" which take minimal configuration to do a complex task.
 GitHub Actions' [`actions/checkout`](https://github.com/actions/checkout), for example, takes one short line of code to invoke and accepts much optional configuration to modify its functionality to fulfill many related use cases.

 Unfortunately, using such powerful plugins outside of the the system they were built for can be wildly difficult.
-This makes debugging the use of these plugins require long, painful feedback loops.
+This makes debugging the use of these plugins painful due to the long feedback loops.
 It also makes migrating from one CI system to another treacherous, having to replace uses of one system's plugins with another's.

 Forge aims to remedy this.